 Cooling and Noise

 Corsair has prepared the RM750e with a 120mm rifle-bearing fan that’s made to last and stay quiet.
 With low to moderate loads, the fan doesn’t spin at all, thanks to the Zero RPM mode.
-That means completely silent operation when your system isn’t demanding much power.
+Once you hit higher loads, the fan gradually spins up.

 Compatibility and Installation